semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 ## Other providers

-To run Semgrep CI on any other provider, use the `returntocorp/semgrep` image, and run the `semgrep ci` command.
+To run Semgrep CI on any other provider, use the `returntocorp/semgrep` image, and run the `semgrep ci` command with SEMGREP_BASELINE_REF set for diff-aware scanning.

 **Note**: If you need to use a different image than docker, install Semgrep CI by `pip install semgrep`.